 You must supply the following information in your email:

 - The author’s institutional affiliation

-- A short abstract of the submission (up to 150 words)
+- For articles, a brief abstract (up to 150 words)

-- A short biography of the author (optional)
+- A short biography of the author (up to 100 words)

 - A statement that the material submitted is not under simultaneous consideration for any other publication